pylattice/MitoTNT/docs/1_installation.md

 We will create a conda environment that automatically install all the required dependencies:
 1. Open anaconda prompt on Windows or just terminal on MacOS/Linux
-2. Go to the root directory of mitotnt repository
+2. Go to the root directory of MitoTNT repository
 3. Create the enviroment using the .yml file
 ``
 conda env create --name mitotnt --file=mitotnt_env.yml ``